altrdev/hugo-sustain-aynk/README.md

     mobileBanner = "https://rcm-eu.amazon-adsystem.com/..."
 ```

+If you serve Hugo in localhost, fake banner appear.

 ### Ko-fi
 You can add a donation message after a blog post.
 Fill out the `kofi` parameter in `config.toml` with your ko-fi id.